MingyuYang-Yale/BENG469/SP22/Basic of HPC/README.md

 ---
 ### Create/Edit Text

-Run Vim to create a file called students-list.txt.
+Run Vim to create a file called students-list.txt :

 (Vim is a text editor built to make creating and changing any kind of text)